cointext-org/cointext-org/README.md

 # 🧠 Cointext — Context for Every Coin

-> “The Knowledge Engine for Web3 — powering AIBRK, fudcan, Virtuals, Base, BSC, Algorand, and beyond.”
+> “The AI base for Web3 — powering Ethereum, base, x402, Virtuals, BSC, Algorand, and beyond.”

 ---